ssp21/ssp21-spec/ssp21.md

 ##### Reply Handshake Begin

-The outstation replies to *Request Handshake Begin* by sending *Reply Handshake Begin*, unless an error occurs in which case it responds with *Reply Handshake Error*.
+The responder replies to *Request Handshake Begin* by sending *Reply Handshake Begin*, unless an error occurs in which case it responds with *Reply Handshake Error*.

 ```